MarienvanLoon/programming-for-economists/_sources/schedule.txt

 * Homework:

   * Datacamp: Do it Yourself: Python Lists: Pass/Fail grade (1)
-  * github:
-  * markdown:
+  * the assignment :ref:`here. <week2>`
-  * fill in google form
+  * fill in the google form

-* Tutorial: Git/Github/Markdown
+* Tutorial: Git/Github/Markdown and assignment week 2

 Week 3: python introduction